-File \rightarrow Info \rightarrow Check for Issues \rightarrow Check Accessibility
+≡ File→Info→Check for Issues→Check Accessibility

-In this exercise, you will begin the process to save a Word 2016 document to a Word 97-2003 format version for people who have not yet upgraded.
+In this exercise, you will begin the process to save a Word 2019 document to a Word 97-2003 format version for people who have not yet upgraded.
 Then you will check for accessibility issues.

-1. Choose File→Save As and navigate to your Word Chapter 10 folder.

-2. Click the Save as Type drop-down list, choose Word 97-2003 Document, and click Save.
+- 1. Choose File→Save As and navigate to your Word Chapter 10 folder. - 2.
+Click the Save as Type menu button ▼, choose Word 97-2003 Document, and click Save.

-Word displays the Compatibility Checker with a message indicating that you will not be able to edit the SmartArt graphic, so you've decided not to complete the conversion.
+Word displays the Microsoft Word Compatibility Checker with a message indicating that you will not be able to edit the SmartArt graphic, so you've decided not to complete the conversion.

-- 3. Click Cancel. - Choose File→Info→Check for Issues→Check Accessibility to open the Accessibility Checker task pane.
+- 3. Click Cancel. - 4.
+Choose File→Info→Check for Issues→Check Accessibility to open the Accessibility Checker task pane.

-Notice the two categories: Errors and Tips.
-There are no warnings for this document.
+Notice the two categories: Errors and Warnings.
+There are no tips for this document.

 - 5. Click the Read More About Making Documents Accessible link at the bottom of the task pane to display the Help window. - 6.
-Click the Creating Accessible Word Documents link to view the content and then close the Help window and the task pane.
+View the Help window content and then close the Help window and the task pane.